 - Hints and tips of what they’ve found works well to reach their demographic.

-- Case Studies (1 short – 2 paragraphs at most) from Delivery Partners of the difference the input has made with individuals they’ve worked with,
+2 x Case Studies (2 paragraphs at most) from Delivery Partners of the difference the input has made with individuals they’ve worked with,

 Community Anchor Support

 For support with your project idea, writing your bid or information, advice and guidance whilst running your project please contact your RIC Community Development Worker.